 Facebook now allows you to use videos as cover images — a feature that Squarespace takes full advantage of.
 In place of a cover photo, the brand has included a video advertisement that directs viewers to a sign-up button.

 When it comes to social media marketing, cover photos are just the start.
 But now you can start with your best foot forward: To take your Facebook marketing game to the next level, check out our Lucidpress Facebook templates.
-Our collection of customizable templates allows non-designers and designers alike to create high-quality Facebook posts and more.
+Our Facebook cover photo maker allows non-designers and designers alike to create high-quality Facebook posts and more.